Shepe1304/pathFinder_visibilityGraph_djikstra/README.md

 # pathFinder_visibilityGraph_djikstra
 School assignment.

 Wooo!
 March 2 and almost done with it.
-The main functionalities are working just right, but I think this code has much room for optimization, so I look forward to doing that.
+The main functionalities are working just right, but this code has much room for optimization, so I look forward to doing that.
 Any further updates will be updated and the code will be reuploaded~

 Thanks for reading.